tm41m/tm41m.github.io/docs/daikon/product_timeseries_metrics.md

 nav_order: 3
 ---

-The suite of product metrics aggregated from listings.
+The set of product metrics aggregated from listings.

 <style>
 td, th {